Disappearance of Ron Arad: 2010s

 In February 2016, a Lebanese man, Moufid Kuntar, claimed in court that Arad had been tortured to death while being interrogated in 1988 and was buried in a forest near Mount Lebanon.
 Kuntar was a commander of the Syrian Social Nationalist Party and claimed that the group captured Arad after he ejected.
 Kuntar was charged with spying for Israel's intelligence services, but claimed that he provided Israel with false information of Arad's fate until his court appearance.

 In October 2016, news reports revealed that a joint investigation carried out by Mossad and IDF Military Intelligence, based on new information received over the previous two years, concluded that Arad had died in 1988.

 2020s

 In October 2021, Prime Minister Naftali Bennett revealed that Mossad kidnapped an Iranian general in Syria to uncover information on the whereabouts of Ron Arad.

-Legacy
+In December 2025, Ahmad Shukr, a retired Lebanese security officer and the brother of a militant involved in Arad's capture, disappeared from his hometown Al-Nabi Shayth.
+According to preliminary Lebanese investigations, he was lured to Zahlé by two Swedish citizens, where he went missing.
+According to Saudi media outlets, Lebanese security sources believe that the Mossad was behind his abduction as part of Israel's investigation into Arad's disappearance.

+On 6 March 2026, at 10 p.m., Israeli commandos landed in Al-Nabi Shayth using helicopters in an attempt to locate Arad.
+The commandos were met with gunfire by residents and Hezbollah members, and Lebanese Army personnel also intervened, leaving three Lebanese soldiers dead.
+The Israelis dug up a grave belonging to Hussein Shukr at the Nabi Chit cemetery, suspecting Arad's remains were held there, however the search was unsuccessful and the soldiers withdrew without casualties at 3 a.m. the following morning.
+The raid was accompanied by airstrikes that killed at least 41 people and injured 40 more.

+Tribute

-During the Gilad Shalit prisoner exchange in 2011, the son of Arad's pilot, Yishai Aviram, was the helicopter pilot who flew Gilad Shalit home after he personally appealed to Air Force commander Ido Nehoshtan.
+As a tribute to Ron Arad, the son of Yishai Aviram, the pilot for whom Arad served as the navigator, requested in 2011 to personally pilot the helicopter that flew released POW Gilad Shalit back home after Shalit's release.
+The request was approved by Air Force commander Ido Nehoshtan.